Xenosplitter/picopad/README.md

-# keypad
+# Keypad

-Code for a Pi Pico HID to provide additional keys not otherwise available on my keyboard per button pressed.
-Similar to a macropad.
+Code to turn my Raspberry Pi Pico into a macropad.
+Intended to send keycodes that don't already correspond to existing keys on standard US keyboards to allow for additional buttons for uses like keybinds without needing to worry about multi-button macros.